The Aura User Guide

 Welcome! こんにちは!
 Saluton!

 If you're reading this then it's likely that you want to help localise Aura into another language.
-Arch users everywhere can benefit from your contribution, and it's a great opportunity to contribute to Open Source.
+Arch users everywhere can benefit from your contribution, and it's a great opportunity to contribute to Free Software.

 What You Need